reina-peh/NUS-Datathon-2024/README.md

 **Over-Sampling with SMOTENC**
 After under-sampling, we used SMOTENC (Synthetic Minority Over-sampling Technique for Nominal and Continuous data) for over-sampling the minority class.
 Unlike basic over-sampling techniques, SMOTENC generates synthetic samples for the minority class in a more sophisticated manner, considering both nominal and continuous features.

-# Feature Selection / ML Model
+# ML Model & Feature Selection
 One of our primary challenges was to decipher the most influential factors from a high-dimensional dataset that originally contained over 300 columns (200+ after data cleaning).

 ### Integrating XGBClassifier with SelectFromModel